ygarg25/moragents-llm-twitter/README.md

 market activity (via GeckoTerminal), and crypto Twitter discussions.
 Uses Claude for news summarization and contextual tweet generation.

+NOTE: Please remember to delete `article_summaries.json` and `generated_tweets.json` files each time you do a fresh run.

 ## Prerequisites

 - Python 3.10+